-Today, there are more than 23 million people in need of help to overcome drug and alcohol addiction, and only a small fraction of them are actively seeking recovery.
+Today, there are more than 23 million people in need of help to overcome drug and alcohol addiction.
+Only a small fraction of them are actively seeking recovery.
 Part of the reason for this is an overwhelming lack of support from others.
-Addiction has become so stigmatized in recent years that it is often treated more as a fault of character than as the disease it really is.
+Addiction has become so stigmatized in recent years that it is often treated as a fault of character and not a disease.
 As a result, those who struggle with addiction— and their faith— are often left to struggle alone.

 Building a strong support system is a vital part of the addiction recovery process, especially for Christian addicts.
-Having a positive support system of fellow Christians to turn to during recovery, both during and after rehab, can mean the difference between sobriety and relapse.
+Having a positive support system of fellow Christians to turn to during recovery, both during and after rehab, is important.
+It can mean the difference between sobriety and relapse.

 The Importance of Meeting Other Christians in Recovery

 You might like to believe that you are “strong enough” to overcome addiction without help, but this misconception will inevitably sabotage your efforts to get sober.
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the best method of effective addiction recovery involves utilizing some sort of support service.
-This might include your rehab’s treatment team, local community-based programs, or a social support system consisting of your peers, family, friends and other members of the faith community.
-A positive peer network provides support, understanding, encouragement, and hope while tearing down any barriers in the way of your recovery.
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the best method of effective addiction recovery involves support.
+This might include your rehab’s treatment team, local community-based programs, or a social support system.
+In any case, your peers, family, friends and other members of the faith community could be part of it.
+A positive peer network provides support, understanding, encouragement, and hope during your recovery.
 So, building a fellowship is necessary for sobriety.

 Fellowship As Shown in the Bible